Creating DNS records and receiving emails via Postfix

 ;; ANSWER SECTION: democloud.com.
 86400 IN MX 10 mail.democloud.com.

-Using the same files from the Cloud Server setup article, let's open the iptables test file:
+- Using the same files from the server setup article, open the iptables test file, as follows:

 sudo nano /etc/iptables.test.rules

-To open port 25, we need to add the following just after the 'Allows all outbound traffic' entry:
+- To open port 25, add the following lines just after the

 # Allows postfix to accept incoming connections -A INPUT -p tcp --dport 25 -j ACCEPT

-Note the line starting with the '#' is not compulsory but I find commenting a file makes for much easier administration at a later date when you have no idea what you entered.
+Note: The line starting with # is not required, but commenting a file makes administration at a later date easier.

 sudo iptables-restore < /etc/iptables.test.rules